-All payments must be recorded either in the rent consideration before signin book or, if you pay through the bank, by receipt letting agreement or lease stating the amount, purpose and date of the payment that you don't understand. and the period to which it relates.
+All payments must be recorded either in the rent book or, if you pay through the bank, by receipt stating the amount, purpose and date of the payment and the period to which it relates.

 Where payment is made by any other method, for example direct debit, your landlord must, not more than 3 months after receipt, either record it in the rent book or provide you with a written statement of the amount, purpose and date of the payment and period to which it relates.